-- It is recommended that you unmount all data disks before taking a snapshot and creating an image.
+- We recommend that you unmount all data disks before taking a snapshot and creating an image.
 Otherwise, ECS instances that are created based on this custom image may not start.

 - Modifying the default logon user name root is not allowed (Linux OS only).

-To create a custom image from a snapshot, perform the following:
+To create a custom image from a snapshot, follow these steps:

 Log on to the ECS console.

-Select a snapshot with the disk attribute of System Disk and click Create Custom Image.
+Select a snapshot with the disk attribute of System Disk, and in the Actions column, click Create Custom Image.